sifen345/Hotel-booking-system/README.md

-# Hotel-booking-system
-This C++ program manages hotel bookings for 200 rooms.
-It allows users to book rooms, view customer info, and checkout with bill calculation including swimming and spa services.
-It validates inputs like names, phone, and dates, applies discounts and taxes, and saves data to a file for persistence.
+This is a simple console-based Hotel Management System written in C++.
+It manages bookings for 200 hotel rooms, allowing you to:

+Book rooms (choose AC/Non-AC, swimming, spa).

+Validate customer name, address, phone number, and dates.

+View customer details or room status.

+Check out and see the final bill (with discount & tax).

+Save booking data to a file, so bookings persist even after restarting.